mslee-9/macronutrients-calculator/README.md

 InvalidAmountException if the entered amount is less than zero.
 - WeeklySummary class has getDailyMacro method that throws InvalidWeekIndex Exception if the index inputted is not between 0 and 6 inclusive.

+##Phase 4: Task 3
+If I had more time to work on the project, I would work on refactoring the GUI class further.
+Right now, there are 4 different frames: main frame, tracker frame, saver pop-up frame, and input meal pop-up frame.

+I would have to work on figuring how to refactor the GUI class such that these interacting components can be safely refactored and re-routed within the main GUI class.
+Additionally there are panels, labels, and buttons all currently stored in the GUI class that can be refactored into the 4 additional classes discussed above.